WebHare/platform/whtree/modules/publisher/doc/topics/sitedev/analytics.md

 to embed the script directly, or set integration to `manual` for manual control when the GA4 script is loaded.
 You can then invoke the 'initOnConsent' function exported by our ga4 library to link initialization to the consent handler.

-Any change to `<googleanalytics4/>` requires a republish of the relevant files
+Any change to `<googleanalytics4/>` requires a republish of the relevant files.

 ## Google Analytics (legacy version)